Connor Joe Player Props: Pirates vs. Cubs

 Connor Joe At The Plate

-- Joe has had at least one RBI in 30.9% of his games this year (17 of 55), with two or more RBI three times (5.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Joe has picked up an RBI in 30.4% of his games this season, with two or more RBI in 5.4% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.